Sun-Venus Conjunction in Astrology

 13. Your Power to Choose (Free Will vs. Destiny)

-• Destiny: You are wired to seek validation.
-You cannot help but want to be admired.
-You are destined to face situations where your pride clashes with your heart.
+Destiny has wired you to seek validation.
+You have a natural hunger to be admired and loved, and you are destined to face moments where your pride clashes with your heart.
+You can’t change the fact that you want to shine.

 14. Final Thoughts: The Burning Rose

-The Sun and Venus conjunction is the “Yoga of the Burning Rose.”
-It is spectacular, passionate, and intense.
-It creates the artists, the lovers, and the charismatic leaders of the world.
-The lesson of this yoga is simple but hard: You are already complete.
-When you realize your own soul (Sun) is the source of love, you stop demanding it aggressively from others (Venus).
+The hardest lesson of this placement is learning that you are already complete.
+When you realize that your own soul (the Sun) is the true source of love, you stop demanding it so aggressively from others (Venus).
 When the Sun realizes it is the light, it stops burning the things it loves and starts illuminating them instead.

 15. Common Questions (FAQs)